heinlein/ovirt-console/README.md

 The `.vv` file used for your session will typically be deleted during its use.
 Use the `-k` option to keep it around.

+### Troubleshooting

+Since updating to oVirt Engine 3.5, I've noticed several occasions when the `console.vv` file arrived in mangled shape, with fields miscast (*e.g.*, the password in the host field).
+Each time, I simply requested a new console session; the resulting `console.vv` parsed correctly.

 ### Caveats

 * The script only works for VNC consoles.
 I don't use SPICE.